In this post, I’m sharing my tips for camping with a baby in Yosemite.

 One thing I did learn is that we just need to keep trying.
-And while tent camping might be on the back burner for a while, I am proud of us for giving it a shot.
+And while tent camping with kids might be on the back burner until they get a bit older, I am proud of us for giving it a shot.

 We have been saying for years that we want to travel with our kids.
 We want to cultivate a sense of curiosity, adventure, and imagination within our little family, and we believe the way to do that is to get our kids outside and in the fresh air.

 I hope this was helpful!
 You can check out more guides and family travel tips here.

 It’s a pre-weekend pick me up: just a little note with links to the latest blog posts, what I’m reading lately, and products I’m obsessed with.
 Think of it as a friend dropping off a surprise latte in the morning--you know?